 Boating

 Bayou Boogaloo manufacturer Jared Zeller said that he contacted state agencies to decide which branch might modify Bayou St. John boating and observed that the Wildlife and Fisheries Department was the right authority.
-He stated that one official would attend the festival every day to teach and advise boaters and swimmers.
+He stated that one official would attend the festival daily to teach and advise boaters and swimmers.

 “If they see something hazardous, they will take motion,” Zeller said, although he wasn’t certain what motion might be taken.